Apple mulled white wine

 Notes

 The amount of sugar you need really depends on the apples and juice used.
 Because I use Granny Smith apples, which aren’t really sweet, I need more sugar.
-But if your apples are super sweet, you can easily use less sugar.
-The same goes for juice, as each brand is different.
+But if your apples are super sweet, you can easily use less.

 The mugs I use are my favorite, from La Rochere.